ericsson-iap/python-sample-app/README.md

 To view your logs, access EIC and open your log viewer.
 Within the log viewer, you can filter for App Logging and view the results.

-**Note:** For TLS communication with the platform, set `authenticationType` as `legacy-client-secret` and remove the Security Management Component defined in the `AppDescriptor.yaml`.
-Refer to [App Access to REST APIs](https://developer.intelligentautomationplatform.ericsson.net/#tutorials/app-authentication) for more information.

 #### Onboard the Hello World Python App APIs